 Through their background or education some volunteers can contribute in a spectacular fashion.
 Volunteers with special skills, whether they be marine biologists or scuba instructors are always in high demand and are most welcome to intern with us.
 This page details options for PADI scuba instructors to intern with us and build experience and teach diving to fellow volunteers.

-- Most of our volunteers are already scuba divers when they arrive.
+Most of our volunteers are already scuba divers when they arrive.
 We do not teach that many Open Water Courses – Many, more than half probably, take advantage of our unique offer of free scuba training, and as such they may do the EFR, advanced course or maybe the rescue course.
-These three courses probably comprise two thirds of all our courses, with the rest being divemaster courses, specialties and the occasional Open Water Course.
+These three courses probably comprise about half of all our courses, with the rest being divemaster courses, specialties, technical diving and the occasional Open Water Course.

 - A PADI Divemaster who has been a certified diver for six months may enroll in the PADI Instructor Development Course.